alissatroiano/MS-1/README.md

 * The photo of Sara Solar in the 'Quotes' section was copied from [Pexels](https://www.pexels.com/photo/exercising-keeps-oneself-healthy-3768918/).

+* The screenshots included in the Features section of this README were copied from [Am I Responsive](http://ami.responsivedesign.is/).

+* The Mobile-Friendly Test described in `TESTING.md` was copied from [Mobile Friendly Test by Google](https://search.google.com/test/mobile-friendly).

 ### Acknowledgements

-* This project was created as the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) User Centric Front End Development portion of the Full Stack Software Development program.
+* This project was created as the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) User-Centric Front End Development portion of the Full Stack Software Development program.

 * I received inspiration from [Code Institute's](https://codeinstitute.net).